DolphyWind/Electra-Lang/README.md

 >**Vertical Bidirectional Generator (↕):** Generates two currents with north and south directions.

 ## **Components**
-Components are the elements that gives Electra its functionality.
+Components are the elements that give Electra its functionality.
 Each component has its own job and can generate or kill existing currents.
-Each component except portals, inherit from Cable class which inherits from Component class (Portals directly inherit from Component class).
-And Cable class always calls `Component::work()` and immidiately returns false if it returns false thus kills the current. `Component::work()` checks the current's direction and component's supported directions and returns true if component supports a current coming from that direction, returns false otherwise.
+Each component, except portals, inherit from Cable class which inherits from Component class (Portals directly inherit from the Component class).
+And Cable class always calls `Component::work()` and immidiately returns false if `Component::work()` returns false, thus kills the current. `Component::work()` checks the current's direction and component's supported directions and returns true if component supports a current coming from that direction, returns false otherwise.

 ### **Cables**
-Cables are the simplest components of the Electra and every component except portals inherits from them.
+Cables are the simplest components of Electra and every component except portals inherits from them.
 Some cables also clone currents.

 For example: